curso-r/kuber/README.md

   - [ ] Remove googleCloudStorageR from Dockerfile
   - [ ] Better dir pasting
   - [ ] Documentation about exec.R debugging
+  - [ ] Check if user has everything setup on load
+  - [ ] Higher restart limit
 - Minor 0.3.0
+  - [ ] Functions for deleting cluster, bucket and image
   - [ ] Functions for listing other gcloud resources
   - [ ] Vignette and packagedown
   - [ ] Use crayon for system calls